-The April 20, 2010 speaker was Judene Pretti, Director of the WatPD program.
 WatPD is a program of seven professional development courses some of which are required of all co-op students.
-In her presentation she focused on the development and evaluation of the program with particular emphasis on ongoing evaluation plans and activities.
-Slides
+In her presentation she focused on the development and evaluation of the program with particular emphasis on ongoing evaluation plans and activities (Slides)

 The March 30, 2010 speaker was Dr. Nancy Waite, Associate Professor and Associate Director for Practice-Based Education in the School of Pharmacy at the University of Waterloo.
 As Associate Director, Practice-Based Education, she is responsible for the vision, program objectives and long-range plan for practice-based education.
 She is guiding the school’s initiatives relating to the co-op aspects of the program and shared their research, development and evaluation activities.

 - February 25, 2010